ken-power/SelfDrivingCarND-ExtendedKalmanFilter/README.md

 ## Algorithm Correctness

-the three main steps for programming a Kalman filter:
+The three main steps for programming a Kalman filter, which my EFK follows, are:

 1. **initializing** the Kalman filter variables
 2. **predicting** where our object is going to be after a time step Δt